- About Us

 Grade School Admissions Process

-Urban Prairie continues to accept applications for mid-year transfer for 2019/20 or fall admission for 2020/21.
-The deadline for 2020/21 applicants is January 20, 2020.
+Urban Prairie continues to accept applications for mid-year transfer for 2019/20 and fall admission for 2020/21.
 If you have any questions about the application process, you can request information here.

 Please apply online for transfer during the 2019/20 school year or for 2020/21 fall enrollment.
 You will be transferred to our enrollment management site, BigSis, to create an account and begin the process.
 Once your account is set up, click the “New” button in order to start an application.
 A complete application consists of: